-Tooth decay is also called dental caries.
-It’s a diet-related disease that damages teeth.
+Tooth decay is a diet-related disease that damages teeth.

 Tooth decay happens when germs in the mouth create a sticky covering called plaque on the tooth surface.
 These germs feed on sugars in food and drinks and produce an acid that damages the tooth surface.
 Over time, this acid eats away at the surface of the tooth, creating holes or ‘cavities’.

 Tooth decay can cause pain and infection.
 It can even affect children’s growth.
-Severe decay in baby teeth can have serious consequences for your child’s speech and jaw development.
+Severe decay in baby teeth can have serious consequences for your child’s nutrition and their speech, jaw and teeth development.

 The longer tooth decay is left untreated, the more your child will experience: